pittktp/ktp-react/README.md

 Now you'll just need to run Mongo.
 For this I recommend checking the MongoDB Docs, as I cannot explain it better than themselves and it contains the instructions for multiple platforms (Windows, macOS, Linux).
 You can view those docs here: https://docs.mongodb.com/guides/server/install/#run-mongodb.

 #### Environment Variables
 For some features to properly work on the site, but are sensitive information we don't want to have publicly available, we use environment variables set in a .env file for the front and backends.
-This file is not included with the reposity, so if for some reason you do not have those files, please let your current Technology Chair know.
+This file is not included with the repository, so if for some reason you do not have those files, please let your current Technology Chair know.